Skip to main content

 Avoid vague Trigger 2 language.
 If the second trigger is unclear, the clause becomes hard to apply.

 Define the change event.
-If you need an ownership threshold, use [Add current threshold after verification].
+If you need an ownership threshold, keep the threshold pending governing-law and contract review until it is verified.

 State formula, payment timing, and any transition expectations.
-Use placeholders like [Add fee formula after verification] and [Add payment timing after verification].
+Keep the fee formula and payment timing pending contract review until the underlying economics are verified.

 Require written notice, specify notice recipients, and state document precedence so it is clear which terms control unless expressly superseded.